 The necessary height of the installation drives the tower type.
 Towers up to a size of 5 m are available in relatively easy to deploy forms and can be erected within a day (Contact JB for tower types).
 Larger structures may already be available at the research site or require bigger efforts in construction.
 The RoX usually has a fiber length of 7 m (longer fibers are an option).
 If the instrument should remain accessible close to the ground the overall height of the tower is limited to about 5 m.
 On a bigger tower, the instrument may be attached to the tower directly at an elevated position.
-The weight of the instrument (3 kg) and additional cables, optics and accessories be well should within the limitations of the support under all environmental conditions (e.g. wind or snow).
+The weight of the instrument (3 kg) and additional cables, optics and accessories should be well within the limitations of the support under all environmental conditions (e.g. wind or snow).
 To attach the RoX directly to a tower, mounting screws are available at the back of the instrument.
+Install the RoX with fiber ports and power plug facing downwards to prevent direct exposure to rain.
+Lead the downward looking fibers above the vegetation of interest and level the optics nadir.
+Lead the upward looking fibers with the cosine receptors to the very top of the tower and guarantee that the observed hemisphere is completely free from obstacles.
+Level the cosines.
+Using a bird and dust protection system is recommended to keep the sensitive upward looking optics functioning for long periods.
+Do not bend the optical fibers below a radius of 8 cm.
+The RoX has a durable weather-proof casing and can withstand extreme environmental conditions.
+However it is recommended to shield the instrument from direct sun to reduce the risk of overheating.
+This is essential in hot environments to ensure valid measurement conditions.
+The RoX will switch off when the internal temperature exceeds 55°C. Temperature sensors allow to track the temperature of the instrument.
+It is good practice to regularly drop and replace drying agent in the case (e.g. silica).
+Humidity of the instrument can be tracked via two internal sensors.
+Remote data download can be realized using the SERIAL INTERFACE.